dotnet/runtime/docs/coreclr/glossary.md

+.NET Core Glossary
+===

+This glossary defines terms, both common and more niche, that are important to understand when reading .NET Core documents and source code.
+They are also often used by .NET Core team members and other contributers when conversing on GitHub (issues, PRs), on twitter and other sites.

+As much as possible, we should link to the most authoritative and recent source of information for a term.
+That approach should be the most helpful for people who want to learn more about a topic.

 * COR: [Common Object Runtime](http://www.danielmoth.com/Blog/mscorlibdll.aspx).
 The name of .NET before it was named .NET.
 * DAC: Data Access Component.
 An abstraction layer over the internal structures in the runtime.
 * EE: Execution Engine.